 I lead The Heartland Project, a yearlong reporting collaboration based in Nebraska to enhance coverage of communities of color and LGBT issues.

 I produce stories for print, online, radio and television.
 I also coach reporters on how to make stories more inclusive and diverse.

 I gather sound, write scripts and narrate reports for radio broadcast.
 As a television field producer, I help reporters sharpen their reporting, writing and on-air performance.

 As a journalist-in-residence at the University of Nebraska-Lincoln, I serve as a guest lecturer on diversity, reporting and ethics.
 I also mentor and coach students.

 I have the depth and experience of a veteran hard news reporter.
 As a Washington-based political reporter for the Boston Globe, I covered Congress and traveled the country during the 2012 presidential election.
 At the Sacramento Bee, I covered the policy, politics and human consequences of the health care system.
 I also served a tour of duty in Iraq for McClatchy Newspapers.

 In my backpack, you'll find the tools of a hands-on digital journalist: a video-ready DSLR camera, an iPad, a broadcast-quality audio recorder and a laptop loaded with the necessary software to produce multimedia storytelling and code websites.

 To see where I've worked and what I've done, please take a look at my resume.

 The Heartland Project

 My career has mostly been immersed in ink, as a reporter for some of the country's best newspapers.
 As the lead reporter for The Heartland Project, I showed my versatility across platforrms -- producing stories for print, radio and television.
-The Heartland Project was a yearlong grant-funded experiment to help newsrooms across Nebraska better cover their communities, particularly the ethnic enclaves that seldom get covered.
-As a journalist-in-residence at the University of Nebraska, I served as a lecturer in journalism classes and was a resource for students and faculty on matters concerning newroom diversity and inclusive coverage.
+The Heartland Project was a yearlong grant-funded experiment to help newsrooms across Nebraska better cover their communities, particularly the ethnic enclaves that seldom get attention.
+As a journalist-in-residence at the University of Nebraska, I served as a lecturer in journalism classes and was a resource for students and faculty on newroom diversity and inclusive coverage.